Renertt/HousePricePredictionKaggle/README.md

 *   **Language:** Python
 *   **Libraries:**
-    *   Pandas - для обработки данных
+    *   Pandas - for proccessing data
-    *   Scikit-learn - для построения модели
+    *   Scikit-learn - to build the model